logiclogue/jordanlord.co.uk/src/blog/apple-in-a-box.md

 You'll start with a low state of entropy, as the simulation goes on, entropy tends to increase.

+The REVCAR universe will be a reversible cellular automata.

 ## The Problem with the Game of Life

 The Game of Life is a type of cellular automata that was created by mathematician John Horton Conway.
 The Game of Life is probably the most well known cellular automata.
 The problem with it is that entropy tends to decrease as the simulation progresses.
 This is due to the rule only applying forwards and not backwards.
-As a result it is not useful for thinking about life or the universe, as it does not emulate the fundamental reality that we observe.
+This is fun for creating complexity and interesting structures that emulate the behaviour of life.

+However, in our case it is not going to be useful for trying to think about how fundamental constructs and behaviours in the universe emerge from the second law of thermodynamics.

 ## Machines

-Once you have a reversible cellular automata, you can start thinking about the concept of a "machine".
-Here we will define a machine as a repetitive structure within our cellular automata.
+In our REVCAR universe, we can start thinking about the concept of a "machine".
+Here we will define a machine as a repetitive structure over many iterations.
 In order to build a machine in a reversible cellular automata, it is either all encompassing or it "breaks down".
-This later property makes it very interesting to think about.

-- environment dependence hypothesis

-In traditional cellular automata, a machine more commonly perpetual, meaning that it repeats itself forever.
+To give some examples of what can be classified as a machine: a human, bicycle, star, atom.

+In the simplest form, you could think of a simple convection current gradient as the most basic "machine".

+In the Game of Life, machines are often perpetual repeating structures.
+A glider gun is perhaps the best example.
+A glider gun does not obey the second law of thermodynamics, therefore we aren't interested in these types of constructions for the sake of this thought experiment.

+I'm going to introduce the idea here of the "environment dependence hypothesis".
+This is the idea that a machine is defined in terms of its environment, and it is only created within the context of its environment.
+A bicycle, for example, is not useful in space.
+In addition, a bicycle does not spontaneously form in space.
+Instead, a bicycle is only useful within a confident environment, such as roads, where there are humans that will utilise them for the purpose of leisure or transport.
+This is quite a complex definition, its creation is a result of billions of years of evolution and thousands of years of human progress and development.

+Therefore, for our universe to be interesting, we want to see machines which work in their native environment and are created inside of an environment.

 ## Apple in a Box

 The "apple in a box" is a thought experiment, whereby if you have an apple in a perfectly closed box and wait an infinite amount of time, the apple will reform in the future into its exact same state, you may have to wait a quadrillion years.
-This is the exact same behaviour as you'd observe in a reversible cellular automata.
-If you deployed a machine into a reversible cellular automata, you could forward the state N number of times until the machine magically reformed back into itself.
+This is the exact same behaviour as you'd observe in REVCAR.
+If you deployed a machine, you could forward the state N number of times until the machine magically reformed back into itself.

 Although this thought experiment is interesting, it is not at all helpful.
 This is because you'd have to wait an unreasonable amount of time before you see the